dwyl/phoenix-chat-example/presence.md

 the browser should scroll down.

 This behaviour already existed.
-But now that we've changed the UI, scrolling no longer works.
+But now that we've changes the UI, scrolling no longer works.
 This is because scrolling
 *is now done on the list of messages element in mobile devices*.